| On

 will be shipping the painting to the printer for color separation

-The artist, Andy Yelenak, describes the evolution of this painting:
+and printing.
+The Evolution of Painting The artist, Andy Yelenak, describes the evolution of this painting: The only suggestion I

 received before designing this painting was to try to include some